shawrajdeep00/movie-recommender-system/README.md

 ### 3.1 Data

-The TMDB 5000 Movie dataset serves as the cornerstone of the project, offering a rich repository of movie metadata.
+The TMDB 5000 Movie dataset from Kaggle (Both movies and credits in terms of .csv file) serves as the cornerstone of the project, offering a rich repository of movie metadata.
 This dataset includes information on movie titles, genres, and tags, providing a comprehensive foundation for the recommender system.

 ### 3.2 Preprocessing